jjohannes/missing-metadata-guava/README.md

 Note that the dependency report alone can be a bit confusing, as it shows the Guava "version strings" that contain the suffix "-jre" or "-android".
 With this plugin however, the selected version is independent of the actual Guava variant (jar) that gets selected in the end.

-This except form `gradle dependencyInsight` for example, shows that the Java 8 variant of Guava was selected – `org.gradle.jvm.version = 8` – although the version String is _28.1-android_.
+This except form `gradle dependencyInsight --dependency guava` for example, shows that the JRE (standard-jvm) variant of Guava was selected – `rg.gradle.jvm.environment = standard-jvm` – although the version String is _28.1-android_.

 ```
 com.google.guava:guava:28.1-android
-   variant "jdk8Compile" [
+   variant "standardJvmCompile" [
       org.gradle.jvm.version         = 8 (compatible with: 11)
+      org.gradle.jvm.environment     = standard-jvm
       org.gradle.status              = release (not requested)
       org.gradle.usage               = java-api
       org.gradle.libraryelements     = jar (compatible with: classes)